 You'll spend your final year working on a research project in one of our laboratories.
 You will have access to the state-of-the-art instrumentation that our department has to offer.

-You will carry out a research project related to green chemistry.
+You will carry out a research project related to green or sustainable chemistry, which may be undertaken in our Green Chemistry Centre of Excellence.
 You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.